![]() |

 (Don) And she likes deer?
 She won't when her garden disappears in a single night down the hatch of some doe.
 Hey, there's a reason I built this fence.
 I've got corn, beans, tomatoes and pumpkins in there.
 There's deer in this canyon and they're always hungry.
 The salt block is for them....the garden is for me.
 I'm at the top of the food chain and my vegetables are not on their menu.

-(Don) Not yet.
-I heard there was a cougar spotted in Drake last summer.
+(Don) there are lots of deer around, so this area hasn't been claimed as territory yet.
+I heard there was a cougar spotted in Swanton last summer.
 There's occasionally bobcats here, but usually it is just raccoons, tree squirrels, possums, and an occasional mangey coyote... and skunks... nesting right under my neighbor's deck. (points as if to take him closer)

-(Jessie) (Looks straight into camera with pained look on his face) Ah, no thanks.
-I'd rather go home drunk.
-Can you tell me something about native ground covers....for erosion control, beauty, and fire protection?
+(Jessie) Ah, no thanks.
+I'd rather go home drunk than stinking to high heaven.
+Can you tell me something about native grasses....for erosion control, beauty, and fire protection?

 (Don) Oh so that's what he wanted me to show you.
-Stalking the elusive festuca arizonica are you?
+Stalking the elusive nassella pulchra are you?

 (Don) It's that bad huh?

 (Jessie) Yep, shake roof and the whole bit.
-Anyway, I want to grow something native under and between the trees.
+Anyway, I want to grow something native, under and between the oak trees.

 (Don) You're looking for some garden art to set the mood?